 If you go with a company like PODS, there are two main kinds of protection:

 No matter what kind of insurance you end up getting, make sure that you read the policy carefully before signing it.

-A lot of the considerations and tips that we’ve outlined in this article come down to one thing: good planning.
-If you plan your move in advance you can save money, time, and cut down on the stress and hassle.
+A lot of the considerations and tips we’ve shared about renting portable storage containers and moving effectively all have one thing in common: good planning.
+If you plan your move in advance, you can save money and time and cut down on the stress and hassle.

 It can help to make a master list of everything that needs to get done and then make a timeline for doing each item.
-Lucky for you, we just happen to have that, and you can even take your pick: Storage Checklist or Moving Checklist.
+And lucky for you, we just happen to have a master list to follow.
+You can even take your pick: Storage Checklist or Moving Checklist.

 Figuring out storing and moving solutions isn’t always the most fun process, but with these tips, you should have everything under control!

 *PODS is constantly upgrading its container fleet, and container sizes may vary slightly from one model to another.